PratikPuri/Image-Forgery-Detection-And-Localization/Readme.md

 <li>The higher the compression quality is, the smaller the quantization step will be, and vice versa.</li>
 <li>The quantization step may be different for different frequencies and different channels.</li>
 </ol>
 The decoding of a JPEG image involves the inverse of the previous three steps taken in reverse order: entropy decoding, de-quantization, and inverse DCT (IDCT).
-Unlike the other two operations, the quantization step is not invertible.
+Unlike the other two operations, the quantization step is not invertible.<br>
 Consequently, when an image is doubly JPEG-compressed, it will undergo the following steps and the DCT coefficients will change accordingly:
 <ol>
     <li>The first compression:</li>